 GHG public report.
-Provides, among other details, the reporting company's physical emissions for its chosen inventory boundary.
+A report that provides, among other details, the reporting organization's physical emissions for its chosen inventory boundary.

 GHG registry.
 A public database of organizational GHG emissions and/or project reductions.
 For example, the DOE 1605b Voluntary GHG Reporting Program, CCAR, World Economic Forum's Global GHG Registry.
 Each registry has its own rules regarding what and how information is reported.